gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 > Automation has generally been introduced to meet the needs of the process rather than the needs of the people working with the process[^jcsauto]

 In the remainder of this post I plan to scare you sober by showing all ways that automation is like that toxic teammate.
-In [Improving Automation: Working Together](http://onemogin.com/automation/automation/improving-automation.html) I'll help you learn how to avoid these problems.
+In a follow up I'll help you learn how to avoid these problems.

 **Automating a process without proper consideration, design, and planning can create technical debt, incidents, and undermine all your hard work.**